brunostjohn/zefirs-flashy-cooler/README.md

 - [ ] Have a GUI.
 - [ ] Have external theme/plugin support.
 - [ ] A bunch of other stuff I'll probably come up with while developing this.

+### Last words
+I'm literally learning JavaScript, NodeJS, and all the other technologies I'm using here while writing this.
+If there's anything you feel can be improved, feel free to submit a PR.